Zak Mills: Boston United

 He signed with Boston United in March 2014; the move was familiar to the player as manager Dennis Greene had previously been in charge in Histon, whilst Mills had previously spent time at Boston's Centre of Excellence.
 He scored one goal in six games towards the end of the 2013–14 season, which saw Boston miss out on the Conference North play-offs by six points.
-He established himself in the first-team during the 2014–15 campaign, featuring in 44 games as the "Pilgrims" posted a third-place finish.
+He established himself in the first team during the 2014–15 campaign, featuring in 44 games as the "Pilgrims" posted a third-place finish.
 Boston were eliminated from the play-off semi-finals by Chorley, losing a penalty shoot-out at York Street following a 2–2 draw; Mills converted his penalty, whilst Rene Steer missed the crucial spot-kick as the shoot-out went to sudden death.
 Boston again qualified for the play-offs at the end of the 2015–16 season, and Mills scored the second goal of a 2–0 home win over North Ferriby United in the first leg of the play-off semi-finals, though North Ferriby won the return fixture 3–0 to eliminate Boston from the play-offs.

 Grimsby Town

 On 15 June 2016, Mills stepped up two divisions into the English Football League to join League Two club Grimsby Town on a two-year deal.
 He faced a difficult task in dislodging the experienced Ben Davies at right-back.
 He made his debut for the "Mariners" in the EFL Trophy on 30 August, after suffering a hamstring injury in pre-season.
 He played 34 games in the 2016–17 season, which Grimsby ended in 14th-place after going through three managers in Paul Hurst, Marcus Bignot and Russell Slade.
-He was linked to a move to Shrewsbury Town in May 2017, who were managed by Paul Hurst, the man who signed him at Grimsby.
+He was linked to a move to Shrewsbury Town in May 2017, managed by Paul Hurst, who signed him at Grimsby.

 He was sent off for the first time in his career on the opening day of the 2017–18 season, in a 3–1 defeat at Chesterfield on 5 August, having received a second yellow card in the game following a clash with Kristian Dennis.
-The next month he was sidelined for five league games after picking up a hamstring injury, during which time Davies performed well in his absence.
+The next month he was sidelined for five league games after picking up a hamstring injury.
+During that time, Davies performed well in his absence.
 He next started a league game in November, after Davies moved to left-back to cover for the suspended Paul Dixon.
 He was released by Grimsby after playing 32 games in the 2017–18 season.
 The Grimsby Telegraph reported that his name was one of the biggest surprises on Michael Jolley's 11 strong released list, as Davies was also let go to leave Reece Hall-Johnson as the only right-back remaining at Blundell Park.